Details staff privacy rights in relation to the collection, use and disclosure of personal information.

 - off-shore RMIT campuses, RMIT partners and research centres for any visits or overseas work undertaken by you

-- contracted service providers which RMIT Group uses to perform services on its behalf (such as recruitment, security, training program administration and IT service providers)
+- contracted service providers which RMIT Group uses to perform services on its behalf (such as, recruitment, security, training program administration, recognition and rewards, infrastructure and IT service providers)

 - RMIT’s legal or other professional advisors and consultants.

 You will have access to RMIT resources to use in the course of your employment and for limited, reasonable personal use.
-Using these resources might result in the creation or capture of employee personal information – like the content of emails or calls, records relating to your physical location, telephone numbers messaged or called, and sites visited.
+Using these resources might result in the creation or capture of employee personal information – like the content of emails or calls, records relating to your physical location, telephone numbers messaged or called, sites visited, and social media sites that you have linked to your RMIT profile e.g. LinkedIn for RMIT issued micro-credential badges.

 You should be conscious of this and recognise that such information might be accessed, viewed and used by RMIT for purposes directly relating to the employment relationship.
-Examples of use by RMIT might include use for the purpose of monitoring employee performance or use in disciplinary investigations relating to alleged employee misconduct in accordance with RMIT policies.
+Examples of use by RMIT might include use for the purpose of monitoring employee performance or use in workplace investigations (including disciplinary investigations) relating to alleged employee misconduct.

 Accessing, viewing and use by RMIT may be either intentional (for example, as a result of proactive monitoring or auditing of our IT systems, recording of telephone conversations, campus security, or reviewing geographic location data) or unintentional (for example, viewed when looking for an unrelated email or document).